OddThumb/beacon/README.md

 # ...
 ```

-> ⚠️ **Note:** If you plan to use the **PyCBC backend (e.g. functions in R/use_pycbc.R)**, make sure to link your environment with PyCBC installed.
+> ⚠️ **Note1:** If you plan to use the **PyCBC backend (e.g. functions in R/use_pycbc.R)**, make sure to link your environment with PyCBC installed.
 You can do so by specifying the path to your conda environment as shown below:

 ``` r
 # Install reticulate to incorporate python package